Planning your Disney World Vacation? We’re so excited for you! To help you have the best time, we wanted to share 7 things not to do at Disney World!

 Don’t buy new shoes with Disney Characters on them and wear them for the first time when you get to the parks.
 That’s fine if you want to wear cute Disney inspired shoes but try them out well before your trip!
 Go to the mall and walk around for the afternoon and take the kids on a long walk in them.
 If they work, great!
 If not, stick to your trusty sneakers.

 Wear comfortable and dependable walking shoes!
 Make sure your children have shoes that fit well and do not buy them new shoes right before your trip either.
+We have an entire post dedicated to the best walking shoes for your Walt Disney World vacation that may be helpful to you.

 3. Don’t be out of shape

 You and crew need to be able to sustain those miles for every day you are at Disney.
 That means you need to be in somewhat decent walking shape.
 For some of us, that might mean we need to start a walking program well in advance of our trip to work up the miles so our endurance is up to the task.
+We have tips to help you increase your daily steps here!

 Finally, you need to think through your day in the eyes of your legs (this goes back to planning, dang, I said I wouldn’t say anymore about that).
 Think through where you can find a meal or snack break.
 A watch the parade break.
 A head back to the hotel for a couple of hours break.
 Obviously, the kids are going to be the most susceptible to fatigue.